 - Control your online presence.
 There are a lot of online reviews for doctors, clinics, and medical practices.
 People who have a bad experience tend to be more vocal than those who had a good experience — even if their bad experience was due to a flat tire in the parking lot rather than your services.
 A useful blog is a better representation of your practice than a star or a number rating.

 - Blogging is an essential part of SEO.
 All the benefits of a medical blog can help your practice grow.

-Your medical practice’s blog should publish content on a regular basis.
-This takes hours – even for professional blog writers — and it can take even longer if you’re not used to writing.
+Your medical practice’s blog should publish content on a regular basis — at least three times a week.
+A single blog post can take several hours to create — even for professional blog writers — and it can take even longer if you’re not used to writing.

 Does your doctor need to write your blog?

 Maybe you have a handful of doctors who love writing, they write well, and they want to contribute to the practice’s blog.
 This is common, actually.
 The trouble with this is approach is that you get two, three, or seven posts from a doctor, and then the blogging stops.